merlebehr/treeSeg/README.md

 The treeSeg algorithm is implemented as an R package.

-An example on how to use *treeSeg* can be found in the jupyter notebook in *illustrationTreeSeg.ipynb*.
+An example on how to use *treeSeg* can be found in the jupyter notebook *illustrationTreeSeg.ipynb*.

 # Help